 Parent helpers are essential to the success of the Rookie program and are really appreciated by the coaches.
 This is not considered to be a drop off program and encourages parents / guardians to be involved on the field to assist the coaches.
 No baseball experience is required.
-This assistance may include setting up the bases, organizing / picking-up equipment, ensuring a participant gets to a portable toilet and back, helping a participant find their glove / bat / helmet / water bottle, assisting players in rotating positions, directing base runners, etc. It is not the expectation that parent helpers are responsible for coordinating any of the skill development activities, they are there to just assist the coaches with these activities.
-It's also an opportunity for parents / guardians to learn along with their child.
+This assistance may include setting up the bases, organizing/picking-up equipment, ensuring a participant gets to a portable toilet and back, helping a participant find their glove/bat/helmet/water bottle, assisting players in rotating positions, directing base runners, etc. It is not the expectation that parent helpers are responsible for coordinating any of the skill development activities, they are there to just assist the coaches with these activities.
+It is also an opportunity for parents/guardians to learn along with their child.

-of Teams & Players / Team, T-shirts & Hats
+Teams & Players/Team, T-shirts & Hats

-Teams will consist of 8-9 players per team.
-Each team name will be based on their t-shirt colour.
-Participants and coaches will each receive a t-shirt and a hat that they will wear to each practice / game.
+Teams will consist of 8-10 players per team.
+Each team name will be based on their t-shirt color.
+Participants will each receive a t-shirt that they will wear to each practice/game.
 These will be provided to each player on the first night.
+Players are asked to wear a hat to all practices/games.